Reformist lawmaker Masoud Pezeshkian wins Iran’s presidential vote

 Zarif was Iran’s top diplomat when the regime struck a deal with the US and world powers to limit Tehran’s nuclear activities in exchange for sanctions relief (a deal that has since all but collapsed).
 While he is popular among Iranian youth, he has also faced criticism from hardliners at home for being too friendly to the West.

+“With Mr. Pezeshkian, the sanctions will likely be lifted, and that’s very good for people,” Hossein Imani, a Tehran resident, said.
+“I have a positive feeling (about Pezeshkian) for now, with the condition that he fulfils the promises he has made.”

-Ahead of the elections, however, Supreme Leader Ayatollah Seyyed Ali Khamenei condemned those seeking improved relations with the West.
+Ahead of the elections, however, Supreme Leader Khamenei condemned those seeking improved relations with the West.
 And Pezeshkian has publicly stated that he would defer to Khamenei on matters of foreign policy, so Zarif’s appointment is far from assured.

 The-CNN-Wire